Sorry, you need to enable JavaScript to visit this website.

 Quality assurance

 The Social Care Standards Authority regulates all social care services for vulnerable young people who may need or are receiving particular services due to a disability, addiction or because due to their current circumstances they are unable to take care of themselves or protect themselves against harm or exploitation.
-By regulating and inspecting such services these young people are assured that the service empowers them to improve their life, preventing further harm, abuse or neglect towards them as well as supporting them through professional intervention.
+By regulating and inspecting such services, these young people are assured that the service empowers them to improve their life, preventing further harm, abuse or neglect, and supporting them through professional intervention.

 Social care comprises a substantial amount of service providers in distinct sectors, which affect society as a whole.
 The Social Care Standards Authority (SCSA) as a regulator needs to ensure equal treatment of the different service providers and lead same service providers to achieve greater quality of social well-being, from which society eventually benefits.